 Bucovina Vital Records

-More than 6,400 Jewish birth records, from the towns of:
+More than 17,000 Jewish birth, marriage, and death records, from

 Duma Voters Lists, Bessarabia, 1906-07

 128,000 voters in Bessarabia, who were eligible to vote in the

 More than 160,000 Jewish birth, marriage, divorce and death records

 for Bessarabia – primarily for Kishinev (now Chişinău,